top of page

 BIOSENSORS

-The biosensors subgroup focuses on developing biosensing strategies for important healthcare problems such as sensing platforms for protein biomarkers of clinical importance and pathogen/toxin detection.
+The biosensors subgroup focuses on developing biosensing strategies for important healthcare problems, such as sensing platforms for protein biomarkers of clinical importance and pathogen/toxin detection.
 Different approaches are applied using enzymes, aptamers/DNA, and molecularly imprinted polymers (MIP) as recognition elements.
-Each biosensor strategy has unique challenges to achieve the desired properties and performance, therefore, it is aimed to work collaboratively across different disciplines to address these issues.
+Each biosensor strategy has unique challenges to achieve the desired properties and performance; therefore, it is aimed to work collaboratively across different disciplines to address these issues.
 Thus far, we have developed several different biosensing platforms using novel strategies.

 Artboard 1.png